mccutcheonlab/FED_RT/README.md

 **RTFED now handles interruptions in your internet connection by caching the data on RAM and periodically checking the connection**

 ## Upgrade V3 (Dec 2024)
 **RTFED now comes with a GUI (zip file in /source), dynamically detects FED3 devices connected to your computer.
-Plug and Play!**
+Plug and Play!** Just setup your Google spreasheet and get the JSON file and connect your FED3s and run your experiment.

 # Step by step instructions for setting up RTFED
 ## Step -1: Update FED3 library with NEW FILES and flash the board